heig-vd-dai-course/heig-vd-dai-course/06-docker-and-docker-compose/COURSE_MATERIAL.md

 ## Objectives

 In this chapter, you will learn about the differences between bare metal, virtualization and containerization.

-You will how to use Docker and Docker Compose to run applications in containers without the need to install the software directly on your computer.
+You will learn how to use Docker and Docker Compose to build, publish, and run applications in containers without the need to install the software directly on your computer based on the OCI specification.

 ## Prepare and setup your environment